saminakhaliq/invent-tories/README.md

 - Daily Report shows item and item quantity

 QR Code Functionality - using json files :
-1. Created json files (example json files shown) for individual products
+1. Created json files (example json files provided) for individual products
 2. Uploaded them to our website
 3. Made QR codes using QR Code Generator: http://goqr.me/
 4. When code is scanned, app recognizes this is a QR code and fetches the json from the website.
 Parses information into Item object and inserts object into user’s database.